-We left early in the morning and made the journey to Paracas by car.
+We left early in the morning and drove to Paracas.
 The trip took just under four hours.
 Several comfortable and safe bus companies also run this route daily.
 As we left behind the bustling capital, the scenery shifted to dry desert landscapes and beautiful coastline.

 Paracas is known as the gateway to the Islas Ballestas and the Paracas National Reserve.
 The town has a laid-back vibe and offers plenty of restaurants, shops, and hotels.